Picovoice/porcupine/README.md

 **[Q] If I use Porcupine wake word detection in my mobile application, does it function when the app is running in the background?**

 **[A]** Developers have been able to successfully run Porcupine wake word detection software on iOS and Android in background mode.
-However, this feature is determined by the operating system, and we cannot guarantee that this will be possible in future releases of iOS or Android.
+However, this feature is controlled by the operating system, and we cannot guarantee that this will be possible in future releases of iOS or Android.
 Please check iOS and Android guidelines, technical documentation, and terms of service before choosing to run Porcupine wake word detection in the background.
 We recommend using the sample demo applications made available on this repository to test this capability in your end application before